Mabini Shrine (Manila)

 The Apolinario Mabini Shrine (Dambanang Apolinario Mabini) is a historic site in Santa Mesa, Manila, Philippines.
 It is noted for being the residence of Filipino military leader Apolinario Mabini who figured in the Philippine Revolution.
-Originally situated along the Nagtahan River, the structure was moved to the Polytechnic University of the Philippines main campus in Santa Mesa, Manila in the mid-2000s.
+Originally situated on Nagtahan along the Pasig River, the structure was moved to the Polytechnic University of the Philippines main campus in Santa Mesa in the mid-2000s.

 History

-As house of Apolinario Mabini
+As the house of Mabini

-The bamboo-and-nipa house which would later become known as the Mabini Shrine was owned by Cecilio del Rosario and Maxima Castañeda.
+The bamboo-and-nipa house which would later become known as the Mabini Shrine was owned by Cecilio del Rosario and Máxima Castañeda.
 The del Rosarios became related by affinity to Apolinario Mabini, a significant figure of the Philippine Revolution, after Mabini's younger brother Agapito married a woman in the del Rosario family.
-The original house used to be located at 21 Calle Nagtahan, at the northern bank of the Pasig River.
+The original address of the house was 21 Calle Nagtahan, on the northern bank of the Pasig River.
 Apolinario Mabini first lived in this house in 1888, the year he entered law school at the University of Santo Tomas.
 He continued to live there through most of his adulthood.
-On May 13, 1903, Mabini died of cholera in this house.
+On May 13, 1903, Mabini died of cholera in this house, shortly after his return from exile in Guam.